You at 37 weeks pregnant

 You might notice a bit more vaginal discharge around now.

 Every now and then, you or your partner might have days when you feel flat or irritable.
 That’s OK.
-But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than two weeks, get help.
+But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than 2 weeks, get help.

-Antenatal depression in women and antenatal depression in men can get in the way of your daily life.
-If you feel like you’re not coping or you’re worrying how you’ll cope after your baby is born, this is another good reason to talk to someone you trust.
+Antenatal anxiety and antenatal depression can get in the way of your daily life.
+If you feel like you’re not coping or you’re worrying about how you’ll cope after your baby is born, this is another good reason to talk to someone you trust.

 Your baby when you’re 37 weeks pregnant